cog/bin/README.md

 	check_aliases - analyse your aliases
 	feriados_portugueses - show Portuguese holidays
-	fileintersect - lines from a first file that are present in one of other files highlight - highlight patterns in a file moonphases - phases of the moon
+	fileintersect - lines from a first file that are present in one of other files filewithout - lines of a file that are not in another file highlight - highlight patterns in a file moonphases - phases of the moon
 	nextcycledir - cycle through a series of directories